macano953/MEngThesis/README.md

 # PFC
-Developed Fi-Ware applications in the context of my Engineer’s Degree Final Project.
+Developed Fi-Ware applications in the context of my MEng’s Degree Final Project.